johndgiese/dotvim/README.md

 ### Updating the Colorscheme
 Everyone likes a different colorscheme, so you will probably want to make some updates to mine or change it completely.
 To do this you can use type ,o to go staright to the file to start editing.
 When in the file you can type ,h to see all the hex colors (only available in gvim).

-If you want to change the name of the colorscheme, you will have to go into your vimrc file and change the name in two places: 1 for actually loading the colorscheme, and one for enabling the ,o shortcut.
+If you want to change the name of the colorscheme, you will have to go into your vimrc file and change the name in two places: one for actually loading the colorscheme, and one for enabling the ,o shortcut.

 See [this vimcast](http://vimcasts.org/episodes/creating-colorschemes-for-vim/) for details about colorschemes.